golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Domain whitelist

 _Demand_'s [Computational Payload Manifests](../requestor-tutorials/vm-runtime/computation-payload-manifest.md) can specify list of URLs which may get called by service running on a Provider.
-Manifest must come with signature and app author's public certificate if its URLs domains are not whitelisted.
+If Manifest declares requests to URLs which domains are not whitelisted it must come with a [signature and app author's public certificate](../requestor-tutorials/vm-runtime/computation-payload-manifest.md).
 By default domains `whitelist` is empty.

 Run `ya-provider whitelist --help` to see possible subcommands